PedroJoaquim/ParaGraph/README.md

 #### Putting it all together

-here we give concrete examples of algorithms representing our implementation of the pagerank and triangle counting algorithms.
+Here we give concrete examples of algorithms representing our implementation of the pagerank and triangle counting algorithms.
 More algorithms can be found at the _analytics_ package

 ```java